Flag of the United Tribes of New Zealand: 1970–present: Use in protest movements and the selection of new Māori flag

-Te Kara gained a resurgence in use from the 1970s to the turn of the 21st Century, in conjunction with the modern Māori protest movement.
-Since 1974, Te Kara has flown below the national New Zealand flag at the historic flagstaff at Waitangi.
+Te Kara gained a resurgence in use from the 1970s to the turn of the 21st century, in conjunction with the modern Māori protest movement.
+Since 1974, Te Kara has flown below the national New Zealand flag on the historic flagstaff in Waitangi.
 In 1990, members of the Māori independence group Te Kawariki created Tino Rangatiratanga, a new flag to represent the Māori people that quickly gained popularity.
 In 2008, after pressure from Māori organisers, Prime Minister John Key agreed to fly a Māori flag from Auckland Harbour Bridge provided there was consensus on which flag to fly.
 A nationwide consultation process found that 80% of voters, most of whom were Māori, preferred the newer Tino Rangatiratanga design as a symbol of the Māori people.
-With this voting process, Tino Rangatiratanga became the national Māori flag.

-Since 2020, Te Kara appeared in protests against the COVID-19 vaccine and New Zealand's COVID restrictions.
-Its use by the protestors, most of whom are non-Māori, has been criticised by Māori people.
-Researchers studying COVID misinformation in New Zealand associated Te Kara's presence in the demonstrations as consistent with the overall increase in the number of white supremacists using Māori culture to promote their agendas.
+Since 2020, Te Kara appeared in protests against the COVID-19 vaccine and New Zealand's COVID-19 restrictions.
+Its use by the protestors, most of whom were non-Māori, was criticised by Māori.
+Researchers studying COVID-19 misinformation in New Zealand associated Te Kara's presence in the demonstrations as consistent with the overall increase in the number of white supremacists using Māori culture to promote their agendas.

-Modern Perception
+Modern perception

-Te Kara continues to be used by some Māori to represent their nation and culture, though it has fallen out of favor among the majority of Māori people.
+Te Kara continues to be used by some Māori to represent their nation and culture, though it has fallen out of favour among the majority of Māori people.
 In the 2008 search to identify the national Māori flag, Te Kara, the New Zealand flag, and the Red Ensign received only 20% of the votes combined.
-In a hui with the flag consideration panel for the 2015–2016 New Zealand flag referendums, Māori representatives said Te Kara should not be considered as a potential alternative national flag.
-The minority of Māori groups continuing to prefer Te Kara have received pressure from organizers and activists to adopt the national Māori flag.
+In a hui (assembly) with the flag consideration panel for the 2015–2016 New Zealand flag referendums, Māori representatives said Te Kara should not be considered as a potential alternative national flag.
+The minority of Māori groups continuing to prefer Te Kara have received pressure from organisers and activists to adopt the national Māori flag.